Norton RCW588: RC588

 Crighton left Norton in September 1990, following the appointment of Barry Symmons (previously chief of the Honda Britain motorcycle racing squad) as Race Team Manager in early 1990, with Crighton retained for consultancy work.
 Crighton subsequently developed a shadow-project which he named Roton, again with Spray, which competed in the Australian GP held at Eastern Creek circuit, placing 15th with one World Championship point.

 Crighton aspired to pursue backing from Chris Oldfield, an Australian businessman and a potential investor who intended to manufacture the machines and run his own race team with Australian riders Grant Hodson and Wayne Clark.

-A limited-production road-going version was subsequently developed, initially designated P55, becoming known as the Norton F.1.
+A limited-production road-going version was subsequently developed, initially designated P55, becoming known as the Norton F1.